-A draft edition of the Democratic Party’s 2020 policy platform, published last week in advance of the party’s scheduled National Convention next month, contains none of the issues expats and the groups representing them have been calling for – including a call for replacing the citizenship-based tax regime with one based on residency.
+A draft edition of the Democratic Party’s 2020 policy platform, published last week in advance of the party’s scheduled National Convention next month, contains none of the issues expats and the groups representing them have been calling for – including a call for replacing the U.S.'s current citizenship-based tax regime with one based on the taxpayer's residence.

 American expats who have seen the document – which may be viewed here – said it drives home the argument that such organizations as the Democrats Abroad and American Citizens Abroad have been making for months about the need for expats to make their views known to Congress through such programs as the ACA’s “Voice Your Vote” campaign, and the Democrats Abroad’s “digital engagement campaign”.

 Expat Democrats who are keen to let their Washington representatives know that they would like to see the U.S. move to a residence-based tax system are given the opportunity to do so here.

 Biden's campaign press office didn't immediately respond to a request for comment on Monday.

 The Democrats Abroad is the official organization for Democratic Party members who live overseas, and enjoys state-level recognition by the Democratic National Committee, where it has eight seats, and every four years it is invited to send a voting delegation to the party's national convention, to participate in chosing the party's presidential candidate.

 For years both ACA and the Democrats Abroad have been stressing the need for expats to lobby in particular for a change in the U.S. tax regime to one that’s based on residency rather than citizenship, which, they note, is one of the reasons American expats struggle so much with their tax obligations.